-Reports of incidents involving possible Title IX violations: Are referred to the Title IX Coordinator by the Student Conduct Administrator.
+Reports of incidents involving possible Title IX violations: Are referred to the Title IX Coordinator by all staff, faculty, and anybody specifically identified as a Campus Security Authority.
 Both students and employees are informed by the Title IX Coordinator of campus and community resources, including but not limited to the support of the Victim Advocate resources offered by the Friendship Center, Helena's violence against women shelter, and procedures for reporting the alleged crime to local law enforcement.
-In addition, the Title IX Coordinator will address interim remedies available to victims, such as changes to campus housing, parking, class schedules and no contact orders.
+In addition, the Title IX Coordinator will address supportive measures available to victims, such as changes to campus housing, parking, class schedules and no contact/communication orders.